-As discussed above, whether under the Rome Convention, Rome I or principles of common law, subject to certain limited exceptions, the parties to a contract (including receivables purchase agreements) are free to agree that the contract be governed by the law of any country, irrespective of the law governing the receivable.
+As discussed above, under the Rome Convention or Rome I (subject to the limited exceptions described in question 2.3) the parties to a contract are free to agree that the contract be governed by the law of any country, irrespective of the law governing the receivables.
+The law governing the sale agreement together with mandatory rules of the jurisdiction of the seller will govern the effectiveness of the sale between seller and purchaser, whilst the governing law of the receivables will govern perfection of that sale and the relationship between the purchaser and the underlying obligor.